hx1997/dayu/README.md

 ```

 ## Caveats
+As much as dayu tries to output code that conforms to the syntax of ArkTS, this isn't always possible or easy to achieve (for me).
+Some points to note:

+First, since dayu is still limited in its control flow structure recovery, the final pseudocode may well be littered with `goto`s (in the form of `jump` statements).
+ArkTS (as well as TypeScript) doesn't support `goto`, so the user will have to sort most of the control flow out for themselves.

-In the final pseudocode, there may be some "pseudo-functions".
+Second, in the final pseudocode, there may be some "pseudo-functions".
 They stand for operations that can't be easily translated.
 For example, retrieving [lexical environment](https://gitee.com/openharmony/docs/blob/master/en/application-dev/quick-start/arkts-bytecode-fundamentals.md#lexical-environment-and-lexical-variable) is represented as `__get_lexenv__`.

 Some pseudo-functions can be manually implemented.
 For example, `__assert_defined__` may be implemented as: